patching...

 Keys is proud of her daughter’s achievement – but she knows letting go won’t be easy.
 Borrowing a quote from Ann Pleshette Murphy, her favorite parenting expert, Keys said she can’t miss the irony in the fact that the goal of motherhood “is to work ourselves out of the job we’ve spent a lifetime perfecting.”

 Sandy Gossett can relate.
-Her daughter, Sydney, will prepare to play golf and basketball for Siena Heights University in Adrian after graduating from Royal Oak High School on June 2.
+Her daughter, Sydney, will prepare to play golf and basketball for Siena Heights University in Adrian after graduating from on June 2.

 “It seems like yesterday we were shopping for a daddy-daughter dance dress,” said Gossett, also from Royal Oak.
 “But in reality, yesterday we were shopping for a prom dress.
 Before I know it, I’ll be saying the same thing about a wedding dress.
 I’m not getting any older – but my child is.
 How does this happen?”